 Published in 2007, this book was prepared for the DoD and covers the Army’s interpretation and application of the 1994 Assignment Policy.
 The latter half of the book is dedicated to recommendations and outlook for future implementation of the policy.
 This book focuses particularly on the unique situation in Iraq, with its nonlinear battleﬁeld and culture specific issues.

-Tools for gender research in the security sector:
+Below are tools for gender research in the security sector.

 Megan Bastick, DCAF

 This is self-assessment framework for security sector administrations and overseers to determine their gender responsiveness.
 This assessment is designed to increase justice equality for, and the full and equal participation of men and women.
 The framework is based on six themes of Performance effectiveness; Laws, policies and planning; Community relations; Accountability and oversight; Personnel; and Institutional culture.
 The assessment can be performed by analysts within and outside the target institution and utilizes a variety of methods in order to identify any cultural, social or institutional barriers.